Gerren/SizeCalculator/README.md

 The games, that do not have the Installation direcotery set up, or the calculation leads to error, the field is not set up.

+## Known issues:
+- The size is stored in Age rating field.
+If you alerady use the Age rating field, be prepared to lose it.
+- If you use Age rating, the filter will show all the values.
+- Playnite does not exactly like having field values edited at runtime.
+Sometimes the values can seem to be doubled or sorted incorrectly.
+This corrects itself on the next Playnite session.
+- The sorting does not refresh on recalculation.
+Just change sorting and change it back.
+- Currently, the extension does not take in mind the drive the game is installed on.
+If have games installed on multiple drives and seek to free up space, you shall pick and choose from results.
+- This extension calculates all files recursively, but beware - this version does not include Image, ROM and ISO.
+- As of Playnite version 7.7, there is no posibility to filter a value out (exclude it).
+There is no way to select all too.
+Eg. the only way to filter "all but None" values, one must check all individual values, with the excepiton of None.
+Which can be tedious.

 ## More info:
 - As of Playnite version 7.7, there is no way to find out game sizes.
 - The usual ways to find game sizes lead nowhere, because of all the clients and libraries.
 The directory tree is not making it any easier.